Last year was a pretty great one for Predator fans – with not one but two acclaimed new instalments in the long-running film franchise arriving.

 How to watch Predator: Badlands – is it streaming?

-Yes, Predator: Badlands is now available to stream at home.
-As of Tuesday 6th January, the film has been released to rent and buy digitally on a range of Premium Video on Demand platforms including Prime Video, Sky Store and Apple TV – with the price sitting at £15.99 for rental and £19.99 for purchase.
+And if you're not a subscriber, there are still other options for watching at home, too.
+The film was released to rent and buy digitally on 6th January from a range of Premium Video on Demand platforms including Prime Video, Sky Store and Apple TV – with the price sitting at £15.99 for rental and £19.99 for purchase.

 Those who decide to spend the money will also unlock a number of special bonus features, including the chance to see some deleted scenes that were cut from the finished film, a number of behind the scenes featurettes that go into detail on how it was made, and exclusive audio commentary from Trachtenber and other key creative personnel.